-2 Yes indeed, nothing compares to having your name written in heaven!

-3 Most versions capitalize 'Spirit' and just over 3% of the Greek manuscripts state overtly, 'the Holy Spirit', but I take it that Jesus exulted in His own spirit.

-4 Some 10% of the Greek manuscripts omit "And turning to the disciples He said" (as in most versions), which confuses the quote.
+- 1 Yes indeed, nothing compares to having your name written in heaven! - 1 Most versions capitalize 'Spirit' and just over 3% of the Greek manuscripts state overtly, 'the Holy Spirit', but I take it that Jesus exulted in His own spirit. - 1 Some 10% of the Greek manuscripts omit "And turning to the disciples He said" (as in most versions), which confuses me by my Father; also, no one knows who the Son is except the Father, and who the Father is except the Son, and to whomever the Son may choose to reveal Him."
+23 Then turning to His disciples1 privately He said: "Blessed are the eyes that are seeing the things that you see; 24 for I say to you that many prophets and kings have desired to see what you are seeing but did not, and to hear what you are hearing but did not."2 the quote.
 Jesus changes from addressing His Father to addressing the disciples.
 The clause is repeated at the beginning of verse 23, but 'privately' is added.

-5 Should we understand this as referring to the Twelve, or does it include the Seventy?
-I don't know, but there were probably others as well who were following along.

-6 Yes indeed, the Twelve had a privilege not shared by anyone before or since, although 'disciples' may include more than the twelve.